synnaxlabs/synnax/docs/tech/setup-windows.md

 go 1.20.x windows/amd64
 ```

-As an additional test, let's run some test cases to make sure everything is working
+As additional verification, let's run some test cases to make sure everything is working
 as expected.
-In the root directory (`~/synnaxlabs/synnax`), run
+In the root directory (`~/synnaxlabs/Desktop/synnax`), run

 ```bash
 cd x/go && go test -v ./...
 ```

 This will run the tests for the common utilities used across Synnax's go projects.
 This
 might take a while when you run it for the first time, as go needs to download many
 packages.
 Future runs will be much faster.
-Eventually, you should see a bunch of green
+Eventually, you **should see a bunch of green
-output and no red output.
+output and no red output.**

 # 4 - Python